syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_4/section_3/README.md

 cmake --build build/. --target install -j4
 ```

-After a succesful build you can check the built and supported modules via
+After a successful build you can check the built and the supported modules via

 ```shell
 `/full_path_of_your/installdir`/syslog-ng -V